-This is another one of our old-standby favorite recipes which makes it into the rotation almost once a month.
+This is another one of my old-standby favorite recipes which makes it into the rotation almost once a month during the cooler months.
 It’s super easy and oh-so delicious...I consider it a slightly more upscale comfort food.
 Great for a cold or rainy night, the type of dish that warms the soul and makes the house smell delish.

 2-3 sweet or spicy uncooked italian sausage links (optional...you can omit this to make this dish vegetarian as in the original recipe....we just like to add sausage some times)